To help you minimize the damages, here are some of the mistakes to avoid when blogging as a beginner.

 When you write, it’s good to use a platform that reliably autosaves, like Google Docs.
 Also, do not worry about mistakes in grammar and spelling.
 You can correct it when the 30 minutes alarm goes off.

 Waiting To Get Indexed Or Ranked

-There are times when you thought your efforts are not working because even though you keep on publishing new posts, you just cannot find your article on Google.
+There are times when you thought your efforts are not working because even though you keep on publishing new posts, you just cannot find your articles on Google.

 Maybe you haven’t set up an SEO plugin?
 You should set that up before you even start writing your first post.
 It’s going to help search engines know about your site and your articles’ existence.

 As soon as you publish an article, submit the URL to Google Search Console so they will be notified about the new post immediately.